top of page

 If you want to do something completely wild and different, see the best sites on Normandy coast by way of a retro-side car.
 No joke!
 Saddle up in a vintage vehicle and let the tour guides show you around.

 Or if you've got the cash, pay a little extra to ride on the landing beach in a WWII Jeep.
-Sounds pretty cool to me!
+What an interesting an immersive experience.

-To complete a cold and hard day, we enjoyed fireside Kir cocktails (a Normand drink of cassis and calvados - apple brandy, and cider) in the lounge of our 13th-century farmhouse stay.
+To complete a cold and hard day, we enjoyed fireside Kir cocktails (a Normand drink of cassis and calvados - apple brandy, and cider) in the lounge of their 13th-century farmhouse.

 The rooms were set in an 18th-century manor house while pre-fixed meals could be taken in the farmhouse.